kashyap-datta/tubegpt-pyserver/README.md

 ## Overview

-The YouTube Video Transcript Analysis project leverages ChatGPT, powered by OpenAI's GPT API, to provide an interactive chat interface for users to question and gain insights about a YouTube video's content.
+The TubeGPT project leverages OpenAI's GPT API, to provide an interactive chat interface for users to question and gain insights about a YouTube video's content.
 The application also uses an unofficial YouTube Transcript API to fetch the transcript of the video.

 ## Note